📚 NVIDIA Profiling Basics

 - Fixed costs dominate small problems: Memory allocation, kernel launch overhead

-- “Optimizations” can hurt tiny workloads: Shared memory, async operations add overhead
+- “Optimizations” can hurt tiny workloads: Shared memory and async operations add overhead they cannot amortize

 - Don’t optimize tiny problems: Focus on algorithms that scale to real workloads